Aditya-354/DSA-Problems-Solved/Arrays/Arrays_README.md

 **Approach:**

--> Use a running prefix sum and a hash map to store how many times each prefix sum has appeared.
+> Use a running prefix sum and a hash map to store how many times each prefix sum has appeared.\

-->For each index, if `(prefix - k)` exists in the map, it means a subarray ending here sums to `k`; add its frequency to the answer.
+> For each index, if `(prefix - k)` exists in the map, it means a subarray ending here sums to `k`; add its frequency to the answer.\

--> Then record the current prefix sum in the  map.
+> Then record the current prefix sum in the  map.

 **Pattern:** Prefix Sum + Hash Map (Frequency Counting)